JakWai01/microscope/README.md

 outcomes are considered inside of the heuristic.
 Furthermore, MicroSABRE introduces are visited array that prevents some unnecessary processing when considering a node multiple times.

+## Ideas

+- [ ] Track number of dag nodes
+- [ ] Track extended set range for circuits
+    - With a given limit of items in the extended set (e.g. 20), with small circuits, we don't actually leverage the full set.
+However, it is interesting to see that if we fill it up for every size (e.g. 930 qubits sample), then the best result is still at a fairly small lookahead (30 in that case).
+This indicates, that accounting for too many gates has diminishing returns.
+- [ ] Track avg elements in extended set
+- [ ] Which elements to choose for the extended set might be relvant depending on which heuristic to choose
+- [ ] How can we move that optimal point?
+Is it related to the weight we give the extended set?

+- [ ] Finding optimal parameters probably requires categorizing the circuits
+- [ ] Understand what elements are populated into the current extended set and the implications
+    - It might not make sense to implement critical path on the current extended set if it only accounts for nodes that can be executed immediately afterwards